A career as a restaurant manager may appeal to you if you enjoy working in a lively, fast-paced environment

 Key training areas include:

-When starting in a restaurant management job, you will usually gain practical experience within each function of the restaurant.
-You are usually assigned a mentor or someone who will support you during your initial months.
+When starting in a restaurant management job, you will usually gain practical experience within each function of the restaurant and be assigned a mentor to help you during your initial months.
 Structured management training schemes for graduates usually last between 12 and 18 months.

 Key professional bodies also offer a range of training opportunities, including activities that count towards continuing professional development (CPD).
 They also hold information on other available external courses and events.
 Relevant organisations include:

-It is common for managers of a single restaurant to progress into area management roles, for which extensive knowledge of a particular chain and strong practical experience are often required.
+It is common for managers of a single restaurant to progress into area management roles, for which extensive knowledge of a particular chain and strong practical experience is often required.
 An area manager may oversee four to six restaurants, depending on the size of the establishments.

 It is also possible to move into an operations management or head office role, depending on the flexibility and range of individual restaurant chains.
 Restaurant managers not seeking area management responsibility may move across to other restaurants, possibly within the same chain.
 They may also relocate to manage a failing or less successful affiliated restaurant.